Felicity Smoak (Arrowverse): Characterization

 Following her promotion to series regular, Rickards commented that Felicity was "a character who's intelligent and brave and facing huge situations, and being real in how she's facing them".
 She also acknowledged the difficulties that the character had at times interacting with people, but admired how she had dealt with that throughout the season.
 Rickards has described Felicity as having "a very mathematical and systematic mind", and sees her tendency to make inappropriate comments as part of that focus stating "I don't think they're parts on their own.
 She's so dialed into what she's doing that when she has to speak, she's not thinking clearly about what's coming out."
 Describing the character early in season two, Rickards stated that she had "lot more confidence and she has this power behind her" compared to season one, due to her having a clear purpose.
 Discussing her motivation, Rickards explained "She just wants justice.
 I think she feels really deeply through other people" and that she would be unlikely to be motivated by revenge.
 Previewing Arrow season four, she felt that at time during season three Felicity had "lost a little bit of her strength", and that the "Arrow life took up a lot more of her space emotionally and physically."
 She described two of Felicity's strongest characteristics as her strength and independence, and felt that season four would see her rebuild these qualities.

 Following Oliver's incarceration and Felicity's enforced exile into witness protection alongside her step-son, Rickards discussed the ways in which Felicity had to change going into season seven, expressing that "her original mindset is a little broken" by events in her life, leaving the character unsure of "where now she believes justice and her morals lie".
-Previewing the season, new showrunner Beth Schwartz echoed similar sentiments, saying "We’re going to see a different side to Felicity than we’ve ever seen.....she's going to take matters into her own hands a lot this season.
+Previewing the season, new showrunner Beth Schwartz echoed similar sentiments, saying "We're going to see a different side to Felicity than we've ever seen.....she's going to take matters into her own hands a lot this season.
 She's going to fight back."
+In a 2025 interview, Rickards reflected on the role, commenting that she felt the character "got a little lost in the later seasons" and that there were "things that I wish that Felicity stood up for".